Machine learning glass caging order parameters with an artificial nested neural network: Machine learning phase transitions in the Ising model

 \subsection{Distinguishing between first- and second-order phase transitions}

-Based on above analyses, we confirm that, by utilizing the scaling function Eq.~(2), the original machine learning approach proposed in~\cite{Carrasquilla2017Machine} can be generalized to identify both first- and second-order phase transitions, at least in the standard Ising model.
+Based on above analyses, we confirm that, by utilizing the scaling function Eq.~(2), the original machine learning approach proposed in~\cite{Carrasquilla2017Machine} can be generalized to identify both first- and second-order phase transitions, in the standard Ising model.
 Very importantly, the order of phase transition can be identified because the finite-size exponents $b$ in Eq.~(2) are distinguishable within the numerical accuracy for first- and second-order phase transitions.
 As shown in Fig.~\ref{fig:finite_size_Ising}, $b=1$ for first-order phase transitions (without considering the effect of disorder), and $b=1/d\nu$ for second-order phase transitions.
-While the phase transitions in the Ising model are in equilibrium, we show that the approach can be further generalize to non-equilibrium first-order (melting transition) and second-order (Gardner transition) phase transitions in disordered systems such as glasses (see the main text and Fig.~\ref{fig:compare_results_w} for details).
+While the phase transitions in the Ising model are in equilibrium, we show that the approach can be further generalized to non-equilibrium first-order (melting transition) and second-order (Gardner transition) phase transitions in disordered systems such as glasses (see {Fig.~5}).